wireitcollege/formatting-with-css-part-two/1-fixed-positioning.md

 ## In the Wild

-This is a very common technique to stick the navigation to the top of the page so that it is available to the user no matter where they scroll:
+This is a very common technique to stick the navigation to the top or side of the page so that it is available to the user no matter where they scroll:

 + [https://www.facebook.com/](https://www.facebook.com/)
 + [http://mashable.com/](http://mashable.com/)